devnationworld/resources/README.md

 ## How-to's
+[Google Style Guides.](https://google.github.io/styleguide/) Style guides for Google-originated open-source projects.
+[GOOGLE.GITHUB]

+[How to overcome dread tasks.](https://dcgross.com/accomplish-dread-tasks/) There are things you want to do.
+There are things you need to do.
+Sometimes these are the same.
+This post is how to handle life when they aren’t.
+[DCGROSS]

 [How to choose the right online course or platform when you’re learning to code.](https://www.freecodecamp.org/news/choosing-the-right-course-9ae77fd3504a/) What should a course include to ensure that your learning experience is optimal so that you both complete the course and successfully learn the content?
 Without such an evaluation, you may find yourself drifting from course to course in a perpetual state of confusion which brings about frustration, and may lead you to give up.
 [FREECODECAMP]

 [Multiple views on how to choose a visualization.](https://medium.com/multiple-views-visualization-research-explained/multiple-views-on-how-to-choose-a-visualization-b3ffc99fcddc) Most quick reference guides advise you which visualization to use based on what you want people to see in the data.
 That’s tougher at the analysis stage, when you don’t yet know what’s there to see.
 [MEDIUM]